kayibriella/runi/README.md

 1. **BrowserRouter Integration**: The main application is wrapped with React Router's BrowserRouter in `main.tsx`
 2. **Route Configuration**: Dynamic routes are configured in `App.tsx` to handle module parameters
 3. **Parameter-Based Navigation**: The `BusinessDashboard.tsx` component uses `useParams` to read URL parameters and `useNavigate` for programmatic navigation
-4. **Validation & Fallback**: Invalid module URLs are automatically redirected to the dashboard
+4. **Validation & Fallback**: Invalid module URLs are automatically redirected to the home page
 5. **State Synchronization**: URL changes are synchronized with application state for consistent UI

 This implementation ensures users can bookmark, share, and directly access any module while maintaining the existing application functionality.